jonhillmtl/comm/docs/README.md

         - `u1` decrypts it using their `private_key`
 - by using both methods, `u1` and `u2` can verify a solid cryptographical link
 - either user can also ensure that the user presenting at a certain `ip:port` is who they claim to be
-- this makes the exchange of `public_keys`s as early as possible quite important for the health of the network
+- this makes the exchange of `public_keys`s as early as possible quite important for the health of the `network`

 ## IPCache

+- users can (and even must) store their contacts in their `ipcache`
+- the contents of the `ipcache` are updated or adjusted in response to particular `frames`
+- users can also stich a contact into their `network` manually
+    - in fact, this is how they are bootstrapped into the `network`

 ## Security Concerns